dipendra-mule/conducky/website/docs/user-guide/profile-management.md

 - Leaving an event removes all your access to that event's data
 - You cannot view reports or participate in the event after leaving
 - Event administrators can re-invite you if needed
-- SuperAdmins cannot leave events through this interface
+- System Admins cannot leave events through this interface

 ### Event Quick Actions